Calderwood Charitable Foundation

 How to Apply

 This foundation does not accept unsolicited grant requests.
-It only contributes to preselected organizations with which it has established relationships.
+It only contributes to preselected organisations with which it has established relationships.

-The foundation operates through invitation-only grantmaking, with trustees identifying and selecting recipient organizations.
+The foundation operates through invitation-only grantmaking, with trustees identifying and selecting recipient organisations.
 There is no formal application process, portal, or deadline structure for new applicants.

 Getting on Their Radar

-Contact Information: Organizations may contact the foundation at (617) 248-4760, though the foundation's strong preference is for pre-selected grantees.
+Contact Information: Organisations may contact the foundation at (617) 248-4760, though the foundation's strong preference is for pre-selected grantees.

 Known Relationship Patterns:

-• The foundation has supported the same organizations over many years before making transformational gifts
+• The foundation has supported the same organisations over many years before making transformational gifts

 • Boston Lyric Opera was supported "for many years" before receiving its $5 million endowment gift